Are Hot Tub Installations Worth It?

 - Lounge seats.
 These larger seats are designed to allow you to lie back, fully submerged in the water, and often have full-body massage jets.
 They take up the equivalent of two standard sized seats.

 - Lighting.
 Underwater lighting can add to the ambiance of a hot tub, especially when used at night.
 It can also be helpful for ensuring more safety in the water.

 - Entertainment.
 Hot tubs can be equipped with music, video, and other entertainment features, all waterproof and specifically designed to enhance the soaking experience.

 - Water features.
-Waterfalls, bubble jets that arc water over the occupants, and even swirling whirlpools are all possible.
-Whatever aesthetic you want, it’s possible!
+Waterfalls, bubble jets that arc water over the occupants, and even swirling whirlpools are all possible!

 Talking to a Contractor About Your Hot Tub

-Whether you’re just looking for a general idea of what it might cost to set up a hot tub at your home or you’re already deep into research about which one you want, there’s never a better time to call a qualified contractor.
-Modernize can help you find a good contractor in your area who can help you mitigate the wide-ranging world of hot tub options and choose what works best for your budget, space and needs.
+Whether you are just getting a general idea of what it costs to set up a hot tub at your home or you have made a decision, there’s never a better time to call a qualified contractor.
+Modernize can help you find a good contractor in your area who can help you navigate the world of hot tub options and choose what works best for your budget, space and needs.